dodona-edu/dodona-edu.github.io/en/news/2020-09-16-4-release-notes/README.md

 ### Ask questions
 In a previous version of Dodona, we added the possibility for teachers to add comments to their students' code.
 In this release, we turn the tables and add the ability for students to ask questions to teachers.
 This can be done from the code overview of a submission where a question can be asked on their entire solution or a specific line of code.

-Teacher can enable or disable questions on a course level.
+Teachers can enable or disable questions on a course level.
 In addition, they get a notification when a new question arrives.
 For now, answering a question can be done by adding a new comment to the same solution and marking the question as answered.

 ### New sign in page
 Because the number of schools that use Dodona keeps growing, our sign in page was ready for an update.
 Schools don't get a dedicated sign in button anymore, but can use the filterable list on the sign in page instead.